Over 3.2 million tourists visited Turkey over the first two months of 2019.

 Blue Flag Yachts of Turkey

-Turkey has a total of 12 yachts that were awarded Blue Flag – the number of these certified boats are growing rapidly among other European countries.
+Turkey has a total of 12 yachts that were awarded Blue Flag – the number of these certified boats is growing rapidly among other European countries.
 Here we have a list of other candidates at our private gulet yacht list of Turkey for your eye pleasure.

 Antalya (5 Blue Flag Boats):